-The belief that running was more stressful to the joints than walking was based on the perceived differential loading of the joints during both the activities.
+The belief that running was more stressful to the joints than walking was based on the perceived difference in loading of the joints during both activities.
 Between running and walking, the latter was considered less stressful.
-It was thought that repeated impact during each stance phase of the running cycle excessively loaded the joint cartilage leading to arthritis in the long run.
+It was presumed that repeated impact during each stance phase of the running cycle excessively loaded the joint cartilage leading to arthritis in the long run.

-But a recently published, cross sectional study consisting of around 75000 runners disapproves the above thought.
+But a recently published, cross sectional study consisting of around 75000 runners disapproves the this theory.
 It states there is no concrete evidence that running increases the risk of osteoarthritis, including participation in marathons.
 They actually had a decreased overall risk of developing arthritis than less active individuals.

 A study released in the Journal of Medicine and Science in Sports and Exercise compared the load applied over the person’s knees during walking and running over a fixed distance – something that had not been done before.

 The study involved 14 participants (with healthy knees) who were made to walk and run 5 times over a 50 feet long runway at a comfortable pace.
 Specialized motion sensor cameras were used to detect the joint loading and unloading during each strike.
 The results were very interesting.

 The participants struck the ground with around eight times their body weight while running, as compared to three times during walking.
 But they hit the ground less often while running, due to increased stride length.
 Therefore, they required fewer steps to cover the same distance while running compared with walking.
 The increased impact during running was also very brief as the foot to ground contact was for a very short time.